-DIFFERENT-SIZED UNIT OCCUPANCY STANDARD
+OCCUPANCY STANDARD

 The PHA may require the resident to transfer to a different-size unit if the resident's family composition changes or other good cause exists for the PHA to make the transfer.
-The PHA will conduct a pre-move out inspection The PHA will collect a new deposit in the amount in effect at the time.
-However, when a family requests a pre-move out inspection and, based on that inspection, the PHA will determine if a full or partial expects that all or substantially all of the security deposit will be refunded transferred to the family-new unit.
+The PHA will conduct a pre-move out inspection and based on that inspection, the PHA will determine if a full or partial security deposit will be transferred to the new unit.
 If all will be transferred a new deposit will not be required.
 However, if there is a balance the family will be responsible for paying the difference.
-In that case the PHA will transfer the balance of the existing deposit to the new unit and The family will be responsible for paying the remaining deposit balance (if any) at move-in time.
+The family will be responsible for paying the remaining deposit balance (if any) at move-in time.
 The PHA will place all families requiring a mandatory transfer due to occupancy standards on a transfer list which will be reviewed for need-based transfers prior to offering a unit to a family in the wait pool.
-In order to assist the residents permanent move, the PHA will pay for reasonable moving expenses.
+In order to assist the residents in a permanent move, the PHA will pay for reasonable moving expenses.

-(also refer to Chapter 4 - Resident Selection and Assignment Plan).
+(Also refer to Chapter 4 - Resident Selection and Assignment Plan).